Today I came across with a scenario where I had the requirement to

 //Setting the current navigation to show only pages

-if (web.GetProperty(CurrentNavigationIncludeTypes) != null)
+(web.GetProperty(CurrentNavigationIncludeTypes) !=

 {